 Cannabis is a class-B controlled drug in the UK.
 Possessing, producing and supplying it are all against the law.
 ‘Supply’ includes sharing the drug with someone or giving it (even for free) to friends or relatives.

-Cannabis-based products are not available on prescription for people living with Parkinson’s.
+Cannabis-based products are not available on prescription from the NHS for people living with Parkinson’s.
 And using cannabis to help with your Parkinson’s symptoms is not a valid defence in the eyes of the law.

 CBD oil is available to buy legally as a food supplement.
 But it can't be advertised as beneficial for medicinal purposes as there is not enough evidence currently.